Here’s a quick and easy balsamic glazed salmon recipe for salmon lovers. With a sweet and tangy balsamic sauce and ready in under 30 minutes!

 Then we marinate the salmon for 15-30 minutes, not too long.
 The acidic ingredient in balsamic vinegar will start to cook the fish if left too long, so a short marinade is just fine.
 I read somewhere that fish is sensitive to marinades so unlike chicken or beef, you can’t do it overnight.

-You can choose to crisp and caramelize the top of the salmon before baking it by searing it for 1-2 minutes Two tablespoons of oil is enough for this.
+You can choose to crisp and caramelize the top of the salmon before baking it by searing it for 1-2 minutes.
+Two tablespoons of oil are enough for this.
 Or you could go straight to baking.
 Cooking time depends on the thickness of the salmon.
 A good rule to go by is to cook for 10 minutes per inch of thickness which is measured from the salmon’s thickest point.
+Or you could invest in a meat thermometer.
+We keep two handy in the kitchen for grilled steaks, roasts and chicken breasts.

 Baste the salmon halfway through the cooking time with the other 1/3 of the sauce.
 Get your sides ready and serve hot.
 Then we use the remaining 1/3 sauce for a drizzle.
 You could use the sauce as is, or do a reduction.
 Bring the sauce to a boil over medium high heat then reduce the heat to low and simmer until most of the vinegar has reduced.
 This will take some time and patience though!
 But you should get a nice, thick balsamic sauce which you can make fancy squiggles with.